alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 By adding more strokes of different widths, you can create more complex stripes.
 For example, to draw four stripes, you could draw two outer strokes and two inner strokes.

-I wanted to replicate this effect in SVG so that I could construct shapes with striped strokes.
+I wanted to replicate this effect in SVG, so that I create the stripes programatically, rather than fiddling around with a graphics program.

-This tends to look better than combining different sizes of the same shape.
+Using inner/outer strokes tends to look better than combining different sizes of the same shape.
-Using inner/outer strokes gives a consistent, even line around the whole shape, whereas combining multiple sizes gives a messier result.
+It gives a consistent, even line around the whole shape, whereas combining different sizes gives a messier result.
 Notice how the red stripe is much thicker than the blue stripe, and the width of the blue stripe is inconsistent:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_3_sizes.svg" %}
 </figure>

-For more complex shapes, it gets even harder (sometimes impossible) to combine multiple sizes in a way that doesn't leave gaps.
+For more complex shapes, it gets even harder (sometimes impossible) to combine different sizes in a way that doesn't leave gaps.

 [OmniGraffle]: https://www.omnigroup.com/omnigraffle